muellerberndt/laser-ethereum/README.md

 ## Inspecting Program States

-Laser returns an object containing the state space of the smart contract organized as a graph.
+LASER returns an object containing the state space of the smart contract organized as a graph.
 Each node in the graph represents a basic block of code being executed, and contains a list of global states - one state for each program counter position.
 Every node also has an associated set of constraints.
 A list of edges between nodes along with the constraint on each edge is also provided.
 This can be used to [draw a control flow graph](https://github.com/ConsenSys/mythril#control-flow-graph).

 Each node contains a list of state objects, each of which contains the complete global state during that point in execution (PC address).